 Managing Stress

-High levels of stress can release cortisol which signals the body to slow its metabolism and increase the cravings for high-fat, high-sugar foods.
-Thus high stress and increased appetite in combination can lead to weight gain.
+High levels of stress can release cortisol, which signals the body to slow its metabolism and increase the cravings for high-fat, high-sugar foods.
+Thus, high stress and increased appetite in combination can lead to weight gain.
 Practicing stress management techniques, such as meditation, deep breathing, and yoga, can help minimize stress-related weight fluctuations.